tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “I don’t know what you’re trying to say,” I said, frustrated.
 “Can… can you understand me?”
-The idea that it could understand my words made me deeply uncomfortable.
+It seemed to acknowledge my request earlier, but the idea that it could understand my words made me deeply uncomfortable.
 It had no ears, and a human wouldn’t be able to hear me underwater.
 But if it could, then perhaps it could tell me how to get out of this place.

-The hand gave a thumbs up.
+The hand gave a thumbs up again.